method5/method4/README.md

 Use this program with caution.
 Few programs need to be this dynamic.
 This package will be slower and buggier than regular SQL.

+## 4.0 License

+This project uses the MIT License.

 ## Installation

 Click the "Download ZIP" button, extract the files, CD to the directory with those files, connect to SQL*Plus, and run these commands: